 Staggering characters take 3 large steps in the direction appropriate to how they were Staggered, such as with the force of a melee attack.

 If a Staggered character is unable to complete the 3 large steps in the same direction, they instead take Knockdown.

 Resolution: Stagger ends after the player completes the 3 large steps in the appropriate direction, or they take Knockdown.

 The character is struck from their feet and hits the ground hard.

-Knocked Down characters must immediately (or when physically safe to do so) drop down to their two knees and two hands, during which time they cannot make weapon attacks or attempt to physically parry.
+Knocked Down characters must immediately (or when physically safe to do so) drop down to their two knees and two hands for one full Beat, during which time they cannot make weapon attacks or attempt to physically parry.
 Alternately, they may place both hands on their knees and lower themselves as much as they are able.

 Knocked Down characters may not use the Armor Defense.

-Resolution: Resolved when the character fully stands from the Knockdown or after one full Beat for the alternative.
+Resolution: Resolved when the character fully stands from the Knockdown after one full Beat.

 The character is flung from their feet and crashes backward.

 Slammed characters take three large steps backward, and then take the Knockdown effect.